Accordion-Thinking: Self-Regulated Step Summaries for Efficient and Readable LLM Reasoning: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main} presents the comprehensive evaluation results across two model architectures (Qwen2.5-Math-7B and Qwen3-4B-Base) on five challenging mathematical reasoning benchmarks.
 We report \textit{Pass@1} with 32 samples (\textit{Avg@32}).
 The results highlight three critical observations regarding the efficacy of \AccordionThinking.
+We also investigate the inference efficiency of our \AccordionThinker in this section.

 \textbf{1.
 SFT is insufficient for robust self-compression.} We observe that the \textit{Cold-Start} model, trained solely via Supervised Fine-Tuning on synthetic Accordion data, suffers significant performance degradation when switching from \Unfold to \Fold mode.
 On Qwen2.5-Math-7B, the average accuracy drops from 48.5\% (\Unfold) to 45.7\% (\Fold), a decline of 2.8 points.
 The gap is even more pronounced for Qwen3-4B-Base, with a 4.9 point drop.
 This indicates that while SFT teaches the model the structural format of summarization, it fails to incentivize the model to encode critical reasoning states into the summaries, leading to information loss when the detailed context is discarded.